shanmukha434/angular-learning/README.md

 # angular-learning
-This is a angular course from scratch
+This is a angular course from scratch where i started learning as a beginner